 NAVC Griffins 16W Coaching Staff

-Her years with the Griffins were more than just volleyball, they were years of hard work, perseverance, and most importantly - memories.
-Growing as an athlete and a person with your closest friends is a time in your life that can never be lost, and it is helping to create an experience like hers that Kimberly is most excited for in this upcoming season with NAVC.
+As a Griffin, Kimberly’s notable accomplishments include two Provincial Bronze medals, two Team Academic Awards, Provincial Tournament All-Star, Academic All-Canadian for multiple seasons, All-Conference Team Member, and Bachelor of Commerce Degree.
+Her years with the Griffins were more than just volleyball though, they were years of hard work, perseverance, and most importantly - memories.
+Growing as an athlete and a person with your closest friends is a time in your life that can never be lost, and it is helping to create memorable experiences that Kimberly strives for every season with a new team.

 Bio Coming Soon!!